jordan4ibanez/Vmacs/README.md

 Once it gets to the dashboard, let all the warnings with SLIME finish (wrongly documented functions etc) and then close and open back up emacs.

-If you don't want to ever check for updates, or maybe only once in a while, I have ``turn-on-automatic-package-updates``.
+If you don't want to ever check for updates, or maybe only once in a while, there is ``turn-on-automatic-package-updates``.
 I recommend once in a while because it slows down startup a lot.
+It's enabled by default, though.

 Should be good from there on out.